cyclejs-community/component-combinators/README.md

 [^exception]: The `EFSM` combinator as of v0.4 is an exception to that rule.

 ## Combinator list
-The proposed library has the following combinators :
+The proposed library has the following combinators:

 | Combinator      | Description |
 | --------- | :-----|